A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsubsection{Galaxy size$-$mass relation}

 The top right panel of Fig.~\ref{fig:convergence_hybrid} compares simulated galaxy sizes to observations.
-Both m7 and m6 are generally in good agreement with the data at most stellar masses (within $1\sigma$, where $\sigma$ is the standard error of the median, given by the error bars).
+Both m7 and m6 are generally in good agreement with the data at most stellar masses (within $1\sigma$, where $\sigma$ is the standard error of the median, given by the error bars), while m5 shows slightly too large sizes (at $M_*\approx10^{10}$ M$_\odot$), with some of the disagreement stemming from the L025m5h box not being volume-converged.
 The m7 model shows signs of disagreement with the data at $M_*=10^{9}$ M$_\odot$, but the sizes are affected by resolution effects at these masses.
 The m6 model slightly underestimates the observed sizes at the high-mass $M_*>10^{11}$ M$_\odot$ end (at a level of more than $2\sigma$), by $\approx0.1$ dex.
 However, the size-mass relation is very steep at these masses.
 A shift in stellar masses by $0.2$ dex could alleviate this tension (by moving the entire relation horizontally), and such a shift would be similar in magnitude to the systematic uncertainties in observational determinations of stellar masses.